 This dashboard shows benefits management within the Gusto system.
 Image source: Gusto.

 Pricing for Gusto Payroll starts at $39 per month, plus $6 per month, per person.
-For a limited time, you can get the Core plan for a discounted price of a monthly $19 base cost for the first 6 months.
 Overall, Gusto is a much simpler system than either ADP or Paycom; however, it’s a competitive option for smaller businesses with less complex needs.
 If your business wants to start automating payroll, as well as some HR tasks, Gusto is certainly worth considering—especially since you’ll know how much it will cost your business upfront.

 For a smaller Paycom and ADP alternative with a greater focus on HR tasks, you might look into Zenefits.
 Like Gusto, Zenefits offers three different plan levels: Essentials, Growth, and Zen.
 With the Essentials plan, you’ll receive tools for hiring and onboarding, managing employees, time tracking, document management, reporting, and more.
 The Growth and Zen plans expand on the HR capabilities of the Essentials plan, each offering compensation and performance management tools, with the Zen plan also offering well-being tools.

 This dashboard shows the employee management tools within the Zenefits platform.
 Image source: Zenefits.